Globe-Project/globe/README.md

-What is Qtum?
+What is Globe?
 -------------

-Qtum is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
-It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with Qtum's Bitcoin-like UTXO blockchain.
-For more general information about Qtum as well as links to join our community, go to https://qtum.org
+Globe is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
+Globe combines robust architecture with enhanced privacy features.
+For more general information about Qtum as well as links to join our community, go to https://globeproject.org

 Welcome to the Qtum Fastlane Main Network.
 This is the main network where the tokens hold value and should be guarded very carefully.
 If you are testing the network, or developing unstable software on Qtum, we highly recommend using either testnet or regtest mode.

-The major features of the Qtum network include:
+The major features of the Globe network include:

-1. Compatibility with the Ethereum Virtual Machine, which allows for compatibility with most existing Solidity based smart contracts.
-No special solidity compiler is required to deploy your smart contract to Qtum.
-2. A Proof of Stake consensus system which is optimized for Qtum's contract model.
-Any user can stake and help to secure the network.
-There is no voting, master nodes, or minimum amount required.
-There have been transactions as small as 2 Qtum that have created blocks in the past.
-Staking from smart contracts is under development.
-3. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
-This currently controls parameters like block size, gas prices, etc.
-4. Uses the UTXO transaction model and is compatible with Bitcoin, allowing for existing tooling and workflows to be used with Qtum.
-This allows for the infamous SPV protocol to be used which is ideal for light wallets on mobile phones and IoT devices.

-Note: Qtum Core is considered beta software.
-We make no warranties or guarantees of its security or stability.
+1. Smart Contract Compatibility
+Fully compatible with a virtual machine that enables the deployment and execution of Solidity-based smart contracts without modification.
+Easy migration of existing contracts due to seamless compatibility with standard development tools.
+2. Proof of Stake (PoS) Consensus
+Secure and energy-efficient Proof of Stake consensus mechanism.
+Open staking participation without requiring a minimum balance.
+Optimized for decentralized contract execution and network security.
+3. Enhanced Privacy Features
+Confidential Transactions: Transactions are obfuscated to prevent tracking of amounts and participants.
+Stealth Addresses: Enable anonymous receipt of funds by generating one-time addresses for each transaction.
+4. Decentralized Governance
+Dynamic network parameters adjustment without forks or network disruption.
+Governing parameters such as block size, gas prices, and other operational elements are community-controlled.
+5. UTXO Transaction Model
+Employs the UTXO model for secure and efficient transactions.
+Compatible with lightweight clients, allowing for efficient transactions on mobile and IoT devices.

-Qtum Documentation and Usage Resources
+Globe Documentation and Usage Resources
 ---------------

 These are some resources that might be helpful in understanding Qtum.